 I could spend hours churning through log files, or I can execute a query like this:

-SELECT calls, total_time/calls AS avg_time, query FROM pg_stat_statements ORDER BY 2 DESC LIMIT 10;
+SELECT calls, total_time/calls AS avg_time, query

 That query just returned the ten slowest queries in the database.
 I could easily modify this query to find the most frequently executed queries, and thus improve our caching layer to include that data.
 This module can be directly responsible for platform improvements if used properly, and the amount of overhead is minimal.